printezisn/printezisn.github.io/src/content/posts/introduction-to-css-logical-properties.md

 date: 2024-10-25
 ---

-Before discussing what CSS logical properties are, let's see an example first.
-Imagine that we are building something simple, like a horizontal list of text messages.
+Before we delve into what CSS logical properties are, let’s start with a practical example.
+Imagine we are creating a simple horizontal list of text messages:

 ```html
 <ul class="horizontal-list">